JupiterChain/data-considerations/README.md

 <h1> Data Considerations for Jupiter Chain </h1>

 This repo outlines the Jupiter Chain proposal for the storage of data in account-based blockchains for the purpose of data and consent management.

-Jupiter Chain use cases have three considerations (please refer to the whitepaper on https://jupiterchain.tech for more information):
+Jupiter Chain use cases have three main considerations (refer to the whitepaper on https://jupiterchain.tech for more information):
 1. Identity and tracking of accounts
 2. Consent and permissioning of access to data
 3. Computation of data assessment algorithms